marekweb/rehype-slots/readme.md

 ###### `options.unwrap`

-Boolean flag indicating whether to unwrap the default value of slots for which no value is provided in `options.values`. (`boolean`, default: `true`)
+Boolean flag indicating whether to use the slot element's contents as the default value if no value is provided in `options.values`.
+Effectively this unwraps (`boolean`, default: `true`)

 [rehype]: https://github.com/rehypejs/rehype

+## License

+MIT © Marek Zaluski